 LEADER (Liaison Entre Actions de Développement de l’Économie Rurale) is a program of European subsidies intended to support local development actions in rural areas.
 The LEADER program has existed since 1991.

 Originally, LEADER was a Community Initiative Program (CIP) through which Europe wanted to experiment with a new approach to rural development, based on participatory democracy as close as possible to the territories (bottom-up approach).
 Since 2007, it has been a rural development program financed by the European Agricultural Fund for Rural Development (EAFRD) under the second pillar of the Common Agricultural Policy (CAP).
-Since 1991, several programs have followed: LEADER I, LEADER II, LEADER +, LEADER 2007-2013, LEADER 2014-2022 and currently LEADER 2023-2027.
+Since 1991, there have been several programs : LEADER I, LEADER II, LEADER +, LEADER 2007-2013, LEADER 2014-2022 and currently LEADER 2023-2027.

-Seven fundamentals govern the organization and objectives of the program :
+Seven fundamental principles govern the organization and objectives of the program :

-It is a question of relying on a local participative dynamic to define an action strategy adapted to the needs of the territories and the inhabitants and to support a set of projects.
+The aim is to rely on a local participative dynamic to define an action strategy adapted to the needs of the territories and the inhabitants and to support a set of projects.
 This program aims to encourage innovative actions, collective approaches, cooperation projects as well as public-private partnerships in order to enhance the assets of the territory.

 The LEADER program is implemented by GAL, GROUP ACTION LOCAL.